William Pym

-Sir William Pym, KCH (1772 – 18 March 1861) was a British military surgeon.
+Sir William Pym, KCH (1772 – 18 March 1861) was a pioneering British military surgeon whose work in epidemic control and battlefield medicine transformed military healthcare.
+Born in Edinburgh, he trained at the University of Edinburgh and served in key postings in the West Indies and Mediterranean, where his efforts in managing outbreaks such as yellow fever set new standards for military and public health practices.

 Biography

 The son of Joseph Pym of Pinley, near Henley-in-Arden, Warwickshire, and elder brother of Sir Samuel Pym, Pym was born in Edinburgh in 1772, and was educated at the University of Edinburgh.
 He entered the medical department of the army after a brief period of service in the Royal Navy, and was shortly afterwards ordered to the West Indies.

 In 1794 he was appointed to a flank battalion commanded by Sir Eyre Coote, in the expedition under Sir Charles (later Earl) Grey which landed at Martinique in the early part of that year.
 He was present at the reduction of Martinique, Saint Lucia, and Guadeloupe.
 The force to which he was attached suffered great hardships, but remained healthy until the fall of Fort Matilda completed the surrender of Guadeloupe, when yellow fever broke out in the 35th and 70th regiments, then stationed at Saint-Pierre, Martinique.
 Pym was ordered to take medical charge through the outbreak, which lasted from 1794 to 1796, when it is estimated that nearly sixteen thousand troops died.
 Pym thus obtained an unparalleled knowledge of yellow fever.